ninjasnigel/gpt-python-correcting-tool/corrected/code5.md

  Test results:
 Student code :skull: **FAILED** :skull: one or more tests

+ :x: AssertionError: Input 999999999 should return True

- :x: AssertionError: Input 999 should return True
+ :x: AssertionError: Input 99 should return True

- :x: AssertionError: Input 9xaidcjhdsoicj99 should return True
+ :x: AssertionError: Input 9hejärjagivägen?9 should return True

  ### GPT feedback:

 #### Good:
-- None
+- The student named the function as required.

 #### Bad:
-- The function defined by the student, `multiply(num)`, does not fulfill the assignment requirements or return the expected output for the provided tests.
+- The function does not perform the intended task.
+- The function always returns False, regardless of input.
-- The `print()` statement included in the function is irrelevant to the task at hand and does not add value to the program.
+- The function prints a statement which is irrelevant to the task at hand.
-- The function does not handle non-numerical characters in the input string as instructed in the assignment.
+- The function does not handle non-numeric characters as required.

 #### Other:
-- It is recommended to choose a descriptive name for functions and variables that reflects their purpose in the program.
-- The program does not have any error handling or input validation to check if the input is a valid string of numbers.
-It is generally a good practice to include error handling to prevent the program from crashing or producing unintended outputs.
+- The student did not attempt to actually implement the function as described in the prompt.
+- The code is not readable or maintainable due to the irrelevant print statement and lack of functionality.
+- The code is not efficient as it does not perform the intended task.